CodeMind: Evaluating Large Language Models for Code Reasoning: Concluding Remarks

 In this paper, we discussed the necessity of code reasoning tasks as an alternative to evaluate LLMs for programming tasks.
 We introduced \name, a framework that supports several code reasoning tasks, and used \name in a large-scale grounded theory study to evaluate state-of-the-art LLMs for code reasoning.
 Our results demonstrate that LLMs, in general, know how code constructs work and achieve some levels of reasoning about program specifications.
-They may also follow how inputs evolve to output through execution.
-However, their ability is limited as the code becomes more complex, i.e., it has more complex control- or data flow, contains non-primitive types, and invokes API calls.
+They may also follow how inputs evolve into outputs through execution.
+However, their ability is limited as the code becomes more complex, i.e., it has more complex control or data flow, contains non-primitive types, and invokes API calls.

-The next natural step for future research is assessing the code reasoning abilities of LLMs under more realistic settings, i.e., real-world programs.
+The next step for future research is to assess the code-reasoning abilities of LLMs in more realistic settings, i.e., real-world programs.
 This is very challenging and beyond the scope of this work, requiring (1) collecting representative programs from real-world projects and (2) proper prompt crafting and task design to enable LLMs to perform such a complex task.